mohammadFeiz/aio-input/README.md

 multiple | boolean or number | false | Enables multiple selection mode.
 If true, allows selecting multiple options.
 If a number, limits the maximum number of selections.

 # options and option props
+### options
+- type : Array
-use in this types:
+- use in this types:
  `select` `radio` `tabs` `buttons` `tree` `text` `number` `textarea` `color`

-set options prop as selective options and option prop to configure each option.
-`options` (Array)
-- An array containing options for the selectable component.
+- define selective options.An array containing options for the selectable component.

--option (Function)
+### option
+ - type : Object contain Functions
+ - configure each option of options prop , tags or rows of input.
-A function called for each option in the options array.
-It takes the original option and details as parameters and returns an object containing option configurations.
+ - Each function called for each options or rows or tags and takes the original option and details as parameters and returns value configurations.

-#### Option Configuration Properties
+#### Option Configuration Properties(functions)

 Property | Type | Description
 -------- | ---- | -----------